misan/dcservo/README.md

 Thanks to Mauro Manco for providing a NodeMCU.
 Now there is a version than can work with a ESP12E module, with support to accept commands over Wifi.
 Please note EEPROM storage code will not work in this platform :-(

+Thanks to Robert Klauco for contributing the version of ATtiny85.

 AMS provided free samples of magnetic encoder.
 Now the AS5600 encoder is supported for 12-bit/revolution resolution.

 # usage